 Putting the water to boil and adding salt to it!
 Spaghetti usually takes about 7 minutes to be cooked al dente.
 Al dente is the level where the pasta is not overcooked and too soft, but it’s not raw either!
 Each pasta type has its time to be cooked al dente.
 If you don’t have that listed on the box, you might as well check quickly online.

-Also important, that you are adding the pasta to the water when it’s already boiling.
-When you drain it, you don’t leave it to cool down and you absolutely not turn off the heat under the pot, cover it with a lid and leave it to soften that way!
+Also, important is that you are adding the pasta to the water when it’s already boiling.
+When you drain it, you don’t leave it to cool down, and you absolutely do not turn off the heat under the pot, cover it with a lid and leave it to soften that way!
 NO!

-Once your pasta and your sauce are ready, you’re mixing them together, while the pasta is hot, and you keep mixing it until the pasta soaks up the sugo (sauce) a little so it will actually look like on the above picture.
+Once your pasta and your sauce are ready, you’re mixing them together, while the pasta is hot, and you keep mixing it until the pasta soaks up the sugo (sauce) a little, so it will actually look like in the above picture.
 This is true for the Carbonara as well!
-The Spaghetti alla Carbonara has some tricks to be cooked well, kept creamy, and still perfectly done, but it is really easy to make and you can do it if you follow the right steps!
+The Spaghetti alla Carbonara has some tricks to be cooked well, kept creamy, and still perfectly done, but it is really easy to make, and you can do it if you follow the right steps!